-Here is a summary of legislative and regulatory developments and challenges for the first quarter of 2017 and their practical implications.
+Here is a summary of legislative and regulatory developments and challenges for the fourth quarter of 2018 and their practical implications:

 Most practices are familiar with Medicare’s “8 Minute Rule” for billing time-based CPT codes.
 While Medicare historically required compliance with the rule, most workers’ compensation regulations did not address it.
 Until now.

 At PhysicalOne™ Physical Therapy and Wellness, holistic care is carried out through harmonized services delivered by a collaborative care team.

 A new study shows that immediate referral to and initiation (within 3 days) of physical therapy may lead to reduced utilization and costs for acute LBP patients.